by Keith Purtell - published Nov. 1, 2018

 The hearing officer knew of this when she wrote the statement above, because as a state employee, she is intimately familiar with their procedures.
 In a Feb.
 16, 2018, email, the OESC told me that at least a third of people who refuse a work assignment are subsequently stripped of their financial safety net. [ PDF OESC statement ]

 This is why AppleOne did not show up for the hearing; their business-friendly decision was already in the bag.

 Who spoke what?

 More from the hearing officer:

 Soon after beginning work with Capital One, the claimant realized that he was having difficulty understanding and applying the training materials.
-Although he asked questions during the training, he did not communicate with anyone in management at Capital One at that time that he was having trouble with the work.
+Although he asked questions during the training, he did not communicate with anyone in management at [temp agency/Capital One] at that time that he was having trouble with the work.
 After leaving the initial training, the claimant was transferred to a hands-on training process, where he continued to struggle.
 However, he did not inform anyone in management that he was having trouble.

 pod and the whiteboard where names and status were posted.

 The officer complains that I "did not communicate" with AppleOne management.
 Why would I cozy up with the same people who went to great lengths to (allegedly) con me.
 They were making good money (~$2,846) from my presence at their client's location.